-- a. the title of the action - b. the full name and postal address of the designated Proponent - c. a clear outline of the objective of the action - d. the location of the action - e. the background to the development of the action - f. how the action relates to any other actions (of which the Proponent should reasonably be aware) that have been, or are being, taken or that have been approved in the region affected by the action. - g. the current status of the action; and - h. the consequences of not proceeding with the action.
+- a. the title of the action - b. the full name and postal address of the designated proponent - c. details of key stakeholders and parties responsible for operation and environmental maintenance, including details of respective responsibilities - d. a clear outline of the objective of the action - e. the location of the action - f. the background to the development of the action - g. how the action relates to any other actions (of which the proponent should reasonably be aware) that have been, or are being, taken or that have been approved in the region affected by the action - h. the current status of the action - i. the consequences of not proceeding with the action.